trufflesuite/drizzle-react-components-legacy/README.md

 # drizzle-react-components
-A set of useful components for common UI elements.
+A set of useful components for common UI elements compatible with React Context API v16.3+.

 ## Components

+All components require a `drizzle` and `drizzleState` props.
+See the [drizzle-react](https://github.com/trufflesuite/drizzle-react) documentation to learn how to create and manage these objects within your application.

-### LoadingContainer
+### AccountData

-This component wraps your entire app (but within the DrizzleProvider) and will show a loading screen until Drizzle, and therefore web3 and your contracts, are initialized.

-`loadingComp` (component) The component displayed while Drizzle initializes.

-`errorComp` (component) The component displayed if Drizzle initialization fails.
+`accountIndex` (string, required) Index of the account to get the balance of.

+`units` (string) Units to convert balance into; the default is "Wei".

+`displayFunc` (function(addr, bal, units)) If given, used to format and display the account data.

 ### ContractData